|

 Feb.
 22, 1796,

-the last full year of his presidency.
 While the holiday is still officially known as

 Washington's Birthday,